Custom Velocity Models

-Please refer to NonLinLoc by Anthony Lomax documentation on how to generate grid files.
-Once you have them you can configure the path in the travel time table options.
+Please refer to the NonLinLoc documentation by Anthony Lomax for instructions on generating grid files.
+Once generated, you can configure the NLLGrid plugin to use them in any SeisComP module.

 LOCSAT

-format using the TauP toolkit.
-Please refer to the official TauP documentation for up-to-date information.
-Here we present a quick tutorial that might become outdated.
+You can generate custom travel time tables in LOCSAT format using the TauP toolkit.
+Please refer to the official TauP documentation for the most up-to-date information.
+The following is a brief guide.

 E.g. file mymodel.header

-n # P,S very dense travel-time table sampling for mymodel
+n # P,S travel-time table sampling for mymodel

 0.00 0.05 0.10 0.15 0.20 0.25 0.30 0.35 0.40 0.45